crizzs/friend_management/README.md

 # Friend Management

-A Friend Management App is being crafted using Docker-Compose, PM2, Mongoose, NodeJS, Swagger, Restify.
+This Friend Management App is being crafted using Docker-Compose, PM2, Mongoose, NodeJS, Swagger, Restify.
 (The total amount of NodeJS Cluster Workers depends on your CPU cores.)

 The NoSQL database powering the application is MongoDB.
 PM2 is running the NodeJS.